What is Machine Learning (ML)? | Meaning and Types Explained

 Reinforcement Learning

 For example, if a robot is placed on a table, there is water on one side, and on the other, there is fire.
-When a robot moves toward the fire, no award is given or loss is found; hence it learns to avoid it in future, and when it moves toward the water, it gets awarded.
+When a robot moves toward the fire, no award is given, or a loss is found; hence, it learns to avoid it in future, and when it moves toward the water, it gets awarded.

-Machine Learning has a great scope in future.
-In real life example, you can see in Gmail (Google App), it automatically marks spam emails and moves them towards trash.
+Machine Learning has a great scope for the future.
+In real real-life example, you can see in Gmail (Google App), it automatically marks spam emails and moves them towards the trash.

 What makes Machine Learning different from Artificial Intelligence?